William Phelps Eno: One-way streets

 Eno also appears to have introduced one-way streets, as recalled in The Science of Highway Traffic Regulation 1899-1920, page 39: "On the author's advice, One-Way Traffic was put in force in a few streets in New York in the spring of 1908; in Boston in the autumn of the same year; in Paris in 1909, where it has since been greatly extended, and in Buenos Aires in 1910.
 It is now used in many cities throughout the world."

 Recognition and honors

 In 1921 Eno founded the Eno Foundation for Highway Traffic Control in Westport, Connecticut, today a think tank known as the Eno Center for Transportation.
 The Center is a non-profit organization with the mission of improving transportation policy and leadership.
 His Westport office has been recreated as the William Phelps Eno Memorial Center in the Simsbury Free Library in Simsbury, Connecticut.

 Eno was awarded the cross of the Legion of Honour by the French government, and was one of the first honorary members of the Institute of Transportation Engineers.
 He was a member of the New York Yacht Club and the first owner of the steam yacht Aquilo, built in Boston in 1901.

+Death

+Eno died of bronchopneumonia on December 3, 1945, and is buried in Center Cemetery, Simsbury, Connecticut.